Perfect Strangers: How to Find Roommates in NYC

 Similar interests are great, and where you look for a roommate will have a great effect on the chances of similar interests.
 This article will dive into that shortly.

-But similar interests are kind of a bonus, really.
-The truth is, both parties share a common need: housing.
+But similar interests are a bonus, really.
+The truth is both parties share a common need: housing.
 Sacrifices and compromises will have to be made.

 Some common ground you can try to tread on include work schedules, apartment layout and budget.